 Tenancy Set Up: £150.00 (Referencing and credit checking of potential tenants, producing the tenancy agreement, registering and protecting the tenancy deposit with a Government authorised scheme, providing the tenants with a Deposit Certificate and Prescribed Information).

-Full Management: £50.00 per month of the agreed term, taken monthly from rent
+Full Management: 8% of the annual rent, taken monthly from rent

 – Check-in Schedule of Condition £90 – £186 each inclusive of VAT dependent on property size